Villanova-AI/villanova_developers/docs/villanova09/tutorials/solution/pda-tutorial.md

 ![Process Definition Form, e.g., Mortgage Application Form ](./pda-images/new-process-form.png)

 The PAM implementation relies on a form definition attached to the process definition.
-Entando transforms the PAM representation into a JSON Schema form that can be rendered to the end user.
+Villanova transforms the PAM representation into a JSON Schema form that can be rendered to the end user.

 #### G. Summary Cards